therealizzi/anna/README.md

 # anna
-This is a practice repo for developers who want to work for Cratic
+This is a practice repo for developers who want to work for Cratic (MUST BE ELIGIBLE TO WORK IN CANADA)

 How To Apply for job at Cratic: